recursionpharma/EFAAR_benchmarking/CONTRIBUTING.md

 # Contributing to EFAAR_benchmarking

 Thank you for your interest in contributing to our project!
 From commenting on and triaging issues, to reviewing and sending Pull Requests, all contributions are welcome.
-We aim to build a welcoming and friendly community for anyone who wants to use or contribute to our project.
+We aim to build a welcoming and friendly community for anyone who wants to use or contribute to methods for building and benchmarking perturbative maps of biology.

 ## Code of Conduct